influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 ### CSV parser

 #### `csv_header_row_count`
 Determines how many rows to treat as a header.
-By default, the parser assumes there is no header and will parse the first row as data.
-If set to anything more than 1, column names will be concatenated with the name listed in the next header row.
-If `csv_column_names` is also specified, the column names in header will be overridden.
+By default, the value is 0 and there is no header.
+If set to anything more than 1, column names will be appended with the name listed in the next header row.
+If `csv_column_names` is also specified, the column names in the header row are overridden.

 #### `csv_column_names`
-For assigning custom names to columns.
-If this is specified, all columns should have a name and unnamed columns will be ignored by the parser.
-If `csv_header_row_count` is set to 0, this config must be used.
+Assigns custom names to columns.
+If you specify this option, all columns must have a name.
+Any unnamed columns will be ignored by the parser.
+If `csv_header_row_count` is set to 0, you must specify this option.

 #### `csv_timestamp_column`, `csv_timestamp_format`
 By default, the current time will be used for all created metrics.
 To set the time using the JSON document, you can use the `csv_timestamp_column` and `csv_timestamp_format` options together to set the time to a value in the parsed document.